fredyGabriel/crackseg/docs/tutorials/01_basic_training.md

 1. Scroll down and expand the **"Output & Run Directory"** section.
 2. Enter a path for your experiment's output in the text box, for example:
     `outputs/basic_training_run`.
-3. Click the **"Set Directory"** button.
+3. The directory will be automatically set when you enter the path.
 This directory will be created if it doesn't exist and will store all your training artifacts (logs, checkpoints, etc.).

 ## Step 5: Start the Training

-1. Once the configuration and run directory are set, a "Next Steps" section appears at the bottom.
+1. Once the configuration and run directory are set, you'll see a green "System Ready for Training" status in the Setup Status section at the bottom of the page.
-2. Click the **"🚀 Start Training"** button.
-3. You will be redirected to the **Train** page.
+2. Navigate to the **Train** page using the sidebar or the **"Start New Training"** button on the Home page.
-4. Click the **"Start Training"** button on this page to begin the process.
+3. On the Train page, click the **"Start Training"** button to begin the process.
-5. You can now monitor the training in real-time:
+4. You can now monitor the training in real-time:
     - The **Live Log Viewer** shows the direct output from the training script.
     - The **Training Metrics** chart visualizes key metrics like loss as